DanDoge/DanDoge.github.io/_projects/2020-11-30-NeRF_with_specular.md

 A step backwards from end-to-end training is to jointly train these two networks.
 An observation is that by concat coarse estimation of opacity and color with fine one, one can achieve slightly better results than baseline NeRF, and such performance gain is much more when network capacity is limited.
 From this observation, we tried to let both network share a rendering head, which is dedicated to render color and opacity from latent features of coarse/fine network.
 This does not yield better results, which may be from the fact that coarse and fine network has different input domain, and thus hard to align the output latent spaces.

 A similar approach is to let networks share a feature extractor whose output is refined by coarse and fine head.
 This approach is under active experiment.
+- update: the results does show improvements compared to baseline, but the intuition is rather trivial.